 The College will implement the least restrictive emergency actions possible in light of the circumstances and safety concerns.
-As determined by the Behavioral Intervention Team, these actions may include, but are not limited to: removing a student from a residence hall, restricting a student's or access to or use of facilities or equipment, allowing a student to withdraw or take grades of incomplete without financial penalty, and suspending a student's participation in extracurricular activities, student employment, student organizational leadership, or intercollegiate/intramural athletics.

-At the discretion of BIT, alternative coursework options may be pursued to ensure as minimal an academic impact as possible on the parties.
-The chair of the BIT will inform the Parties simultaneously, in writing, in detail, of the outcome of the Emergency Removal.
+These actions may include but are not limited to removing a student from a residence hall, restricting a student's access to or use of facilities or equipment, allowing a student to withdraw or take grades of incomplete without financial penalty, and suspending a student's participation in extracurricular activities, student employment, student organizational leadership, or intercollegiate/intramural athletics.
+At the discretion of the College, alternative coursework options may be pursued to ensure as minimal an academic impact as possible on the parties.